History

 • HIST 291 History of Japan

-Students are required to take two courses that are writing intensive so they can build their writing skills while furthering their studies in historical events, traditions, and themes.
+You'll be required to take two courses that are writing intensive so you can build your writing skills while furthering your studies in historical events, traditions and themes.

 • HIST 311W Writing History